-Appraisal and Dissenters Rights: Under the MBCA, stockholders have appraisal rights in the event of certain corporate actions such as a merger, consolidation or action that materially and adversely affects the rights of a stockholder with respect to his shares.
-If a proposed corporate action requiring appraisal rights is submitted to vote at a stockholders' meeting, a stockholder who wishes to assert appraisal rights with respect to his shares must: (i) deliver written notice to the corporation before the vote is taken of his intent to demand payment if the proposed action is effectuated, and (ii) not vote any shares in favor of the proposed action.
-The corporation is required to pay fair value to a stockholder.
-If fair value is unsettled, the MBCA provides for resolution of fair value in a single equitable proceeding in a court in the county in Massachusetts where the corporation's principal office or registered office is located.
+The corporation is required to pay fair value to a stockholder exercising appraisal rights for the shares held by such stockholder.
+If fair value is unsettled, the DGCL provides for the dissenter If fair value is unsettled, the MBCA provides for resolution of fair and the company to petition the Court of Chancery. value in a single equitable proceeding in a court in the county in Massachusetts where the corporation's principal office or registered office is located.

 Franchise Taxes: Massachusetts imposes no franchise tax or similar fee on Massachusetts corporations.
 After, the Reincorporation, we will be required to pay annual franchise taxes to Delaware determined by a formula based on the number of our authorized shares, or the value of our assets, whichever would result in a lesser tax.
 We expect to pay approximately \$180,000 per year in franchise taxes, which is the maximum franchise tax amount currently imposed on corporations by the State of Delaware.
 We will pay a prorated share of the annual Delaware franchise tax for 2015 if the Reincorporation is approved and effected, based upon the effective date of the Reincorporation.
 If the State of Delaware increases the maximum franchise tax amount in the future, our annual franchise taxes may increase above the current \$180,000 per year maximum.

-Exclusive Forum: The Massachusetts Charter does not contain a provision relating to the forum to bring matters against or on behalf of our company. ) The Delaware Charter provides that the Court of Chancery of the State of Delaware will be the sole and exclusive forum for: (i) any derivative action or proceeding brought on behalf of our company; (ii) any action asserting a claim of breach of a fiduciary duty owed by any director, officer or other employee to our company or our stockholders; (iii) any action asserting a claim against our company or any director or officer or other employee arising pursuant to any provision of the DGCL, the Delaware Charter or the Delaware Bylaws; or (iv) any action asserting a claim against our company or any director or officer or other employee governed by the internal affairs doctrine.
+Exclusive Forum: The Massachusetts Charter does not contain a provision relating to the forum to bring matters against or on behalf of our company.
+The Delaware Charter provides that the Court of Chancery of the State of Delaware will be the sole and exclusive forum for: (i) any derivative action or proceeding brought on behalf of our company; (ii) any action asserting a claim of breach of a fiduciary duty owed by any director, officer or other employee to our company or our stockholders; (iii) any action asserting a claim against our company or any director or officer or other employee arising pursuant to any provision of the DGCL, the Delaware Charter or the Delaware Bylaws; or (iv) any action asserting a claim against our company or any director or officer or other employee governed by the internal affairs doctrine.